dduyg/55/posts/attractor-fields-in-complex-systems.md

 Fascinated by this concept, I started experimenting with visualizing distance-based attractor fields using a <a href="https://object-e.net/tools/attractorfields-tools-gh" target="_blank">tool</a> I found.

+To create these visualizations, I used a grid of points, and for each point in the grid, a value is generated based on the distance of each point to the closest attractor (either point or line).
+Each point is affected only by one attractor (the closest), but the definition can be easily adapted to use influence from several attractors at once quite easily.
+The output of the definition is one value for each point of the grid that can then be used to control any property.
+In my outputs it controls the radii of circles positioned on the points.

 <div style="color: #454545; font-family: 'Source Code Pro', monospace;" class="no-bottom"> Different output visuals </div>

 <div class="ui small rounded images">